 - $11.99 a month plan that is commercial-free

 Netflix is now available in almost every country around the globe.
-You can stream your favorite TV shows on Netflix regardless of where you currently reside.
+You can watch your favorite TV shows on Netflix no matter where you are currently residing.
 It should be noted though that the content available differs from one region to another.
 In other words, the movies and TV series available on Netflix USA aren’t the same as on Netflix UK.
 You can change your Netflix region with the help of a VPN service such as ExpressVPN.

 Hulu, on the other hand, is only available in the USA and Japan.
 Obviously, the American version of Hulu is head and shoulders above its Japanese counterpart.
 American expats living abroad can also not access their Hulu subscriptions unless they use a VPN.